andreassimon/Blog/Proposals/AgileTestingDays2012.md

 After introducing basic concepts and tools of domain-specific languages, Andreas gives a practical example of developing an order processing system visually.
-The presentation will be closed outlining the technical / economical / **communicational** pros and cons of using domain-specific languages.
+The presentation will be closed outlining the technical, economical, and _communicational_ pros and cons of using domain-specific languages.